US STOCKS-Wall St up on GDP, earnings; fund year-end lifts winners

 “If you look globally, growth is here in the United States,” she said.

-Visa jumped 10.2 percent to $236.65, the biggest boost to both the Dow and S&P 500, a day after it reported adjusted earnings that topped expectations, and said the mobile payment industry would be “a great driver” for business.
+Visa Inc jumped 11.1 percent to $238.49 as the biggest boost to both the Dow and S&P 500 a day after it reported adjusted earnings that topped expectations, and said the mobile payment industry would be “a great driver” for business.

-MasterCard also posted a better-than-expected profit, while revenue was up almost 13 percent.
-Its shares added 9.4 percent to $83.13.
+MasterCard Inc also posted a better-than-expected profit, while revenue was up almost 13 percent.
+Its shares added 9.1 percent to $82.88.

 So far this reporting season, 75.5 percent of S&P 500 companies have exceeded profit expectations, according to Thomson Reuters data, above the long-term average of 63 percent.

-The benchmark S&P 500 index posted 81 new 52-week highs and 4 new lows; the Nasdaq Composite recorded 125 new highs and 50 new lows.
-(Reporting by Rodrigo Campos, additional reporting by Chuck Mikolajczak and Caroline Valetkevitch; Editing by Nick Zieminski)
+The benchmark S&P 500 index was posting 79 new 52-week highs and 4 new lows; the Nasdaq Composite was recording 114 new highs and 40 new lows.
+(Reporting by Rodrigo Campos; Editing by Nick Zieminski)